griffinsharp/immortalkombat/README.md

-# immortalkombat
+# immariokombat

 ## Background and Overview

-ImmortalKombat is a web-based, real-time fighting game that applies newer, more readily available software and hardware to the old style fighter games that we all know and love.
+[ImmarioKombat](https://immariokombat.herokuapp.com/#/) is a web-based, real-time fighting game that applies newer, more readily available software and hardware to the old style fighter games that we all know and love.
 After playing these older games on deprecated consoles, our group thought we could make a desktop version that utilized our cellphones as the input devices and a desktop to display the game rendering itself.

-ImmortalKombat will utilize the MERN stack: MongoDB, expressJS, reactJS, and nodeJS.
+ImmarioKombat will utilize the MERN stack: MongoDB, expressJS, reactJS, and nodeJS.

 ### PROJECT FLOW (TOP TO BOTTOM):

-### create.immortalkombat.com
+### create.immariokombat.com

 `/` - Welcome page with hello and button to generate a room.

 `/room` - Code generated and presented on screen.
 Directions on how to go to your phone and enter in code (just like Kahoot).

-### immortalkombat.com
+### immariokombat.com

 `/signin` or `/signup` - Prompt to sign in our sign out.